Lady Gaga cancels Indonesia concert on security fears

-Lady Gaga's cancelled a planned Indonesia concert on Sunday because of security concerns over objections by Islamic groups to her "vulgar" style.
+Lady Gaga's canceled a planned Indonesia concert on Sunday because of security concerns over objections by Islamic groups to her "vulgar" style.

 The U.S. singer, known for her outrageous stunts and provocative costumes, said in a message on Sunday to her 25 million Twitter followers: "We had to cancel the concert in Indonesia.
 I'm so very sorry to the fans and just as devastated as you if not more.
 You are everything to me."